webrecorder/behaviors/manual/chapter1.md

 # Docker
+If you would like, you can use Docker to run Autopilot.

 To build the wr-behaviors docker image (`webrecorder/behaviors:latest`) execute `docker-compose build`.

 The image created is suitable for building behaviors and running the behavior api server.